 Buyer’s Guide – Choosing the Best Dog Food for All Life Stages

 When you finally find a brand and recipe of dog food your pooch loves, it’s hard to make a switch later.
-Changing a dog’s diet can disrupt their normal digestion, causing stomach upset and other minor irritations.
-All-life-stages food is a concept many manufacturers have adapted, crafted to serve as a nutritional foundation for any timeline.
+Changing a dog’s diet can disrupt its normal digestion, causing stomach upset and other minor irritations.
+All-life-stages food is a concept many manufacturers have adapted, and crafted to serve as a nutritional foundation for any timeline.

 What is All-Life-Stages Dog Food?

 All-life-stages dog food serves as a nutritionally balanced diet for dogs of various points along their journey.
 It provides a formula fit to suit the needs of most dog diet requirements.

 While this seems like these various stages would require different recipes, this isn’t true.
 The formula stays the same, and the feeding schedule changes.
 So, your dog will get the exact help of nutrition when they need it.

 Many companies don’t offer information on senior servings for all-life-stages food.
 This may put into question whether seniors will benefit from this type of diet.